 Our team built Carbon Lighthouse from scratch – rather than looking at existing business models, we asked the question, “What should exist?” and not, “How can we improve upon current solutions?”
 Building both a company and an entirely new category hasn’t been easy.
 We never expected it to be.

-After applying Efficiency Production to more than 500 buildings across 16 states, we’ve already managed to eliminate the emissions equivalent of six power plants.
+After applying Efficiency Production to more than 500 buildings [August 2019 Update: 650 buildings across 16 states, eliminating the emissions equivalent of 8.5 power plants], we’ve already managed to eliminate the emissions equivalent of six power plants.
 In 2017 alone, we signed under contract the equivalent of nine more.
-Some of the organizations we’ve helped benefit from profit-driven carbon elimination include Alexander & Baldwin (A&B), a Hawaii-based publicly traded REIT and Kilroy Realty Corporation, a California-based REIT.
+Some of the organizations we’ve helped benefit from profit-driven carbon elimination include Alexander & Baldwin, a Hawaii-based publicly traded REIT and Kilroy Realty Corporation, a California-based REIT.
 And this list continues to grow.

 Since 2010, it seems, our proof of concept has become a ‘thing.’

 Today, Carbon Lighthouse is humbled to announce that we’ve raised a highly oversubscribed $27 million strategic growth round, which will allow us to scale impact dramatically by growing our engineering teams and advancing CLUES® to deliver more Efficiency Production to more buildings faster.
 GRC SinoGreen led the round, with participation from JCI Ventures, Pierre Omidyar’s Ulupono Initiative, and SV Tech Ventures.

 Other investors include Steve Girsky, former Vice Chairman of GM; Ekistic Ventures; and JB Straubel, Tesla’s Co-Founder and current CTO, to name a few.
 They bring deep experience and expertise beyond funding that will ensure acceleration of Carbon Lighthouse’s business and mission.